josejoserojas/optimize-routes/README.md

-# optimize-routes
+# Optimize your waypoints for your route.
-using the 'computeBestOrder' in the routing API to optimize by distance
+Using the 'computeBestOrder' in the routing API to optimize by distance.